Vyomie/PySalty/README.md

 ## Built in Themes

-PySalty includes several ready to use themes.
+PySalty includes several ready to use themes defined in salt.theme.

 ### DarkTheme